AbhishekDevJr/Project-ExclusiveAccess/README.md

 Note: Render places the Back-End Server into sleep mode after 45 minutes of inactivity, so it may take 2-3 minutes for the first request to be processed.
 However, subsequent requests will be executed quickly.

-<p>This repository holds the Codebase for Exclusive Access Project.
+<p>This repository holds the codebase for Exclusive Access Project.
 This is a full-stack project built using Technologies/Frameworks primarily revolving around MERN Stack.</p>

 <h2>List of Technologies, Frameworks & Libraries used.</h2>
 <ul>